logo

 Endless thanks to Stephanie, Angela, Christina, and Jen for their abundant love, support, and guidance.
 More on Anna at annagreenbergyoga.com

 Blakeney was urged by a friend to give yoga a try in 2004, but it wasn't until she came to Mala in 2007 that she discovered the precision, complexity, and depth to be found in the yoga practice.
-A public radio producer, she finds that her time on the mat is an essential tool for managing the pressures and deadlines of life off the mat.
+A former public radio producer, her time on the mat became an essential tool for managing the pressures and deadlines of life off the mat.

 In her classes Blakeney seeks to share her curiosity about yoga, while providing her students with the space and support to find their own poses and practices.
 For her, a sense of humor is as much a part of the practice as any pose.